sonuiitk/UrlShortner/README.md

 This problem can be solved in many ways.
 One of the approach can be to hash the id of the table or maintain a unique number somewhere (REDIS INCR functionality) so that whenever a new request comes, it assigns a new number to it.
 This number can then be hashed to any base string (in this application I have used base62, but this can be increased or decreased and can be jumbled up to avoid exposing real ids).
 Since I assumed that we might be doing some heavy analytics with this data, so I went with relational DB, otherwise we can go with NoSql DB also.
 Dong heavy queries in NoSql is difficult as compared to relational DB, that is why I used relational DB.

 Properties of the application are defined in src/urlshortner.properties .
 Database properties are in src/hibernate-mysql.properties .
+Place the GEOIP.dat file where application can access this file and change this file location in urlshortner.properties file.
-TO build this project, go the the root folder where build.xml is there.
+To build this project, go the the root folder where build.xml is there.
 From this window, run command "ant".
 This will generate a war file.
 This file needs to be deployed in Apache-tomcat.
 In DB, run the below scripts to create the tables.

 CREATE TABLE `request_location_info` (